Mr. Moto in Danger Island: Production

-The novel Murder in Trinidad has been filmed in 1934 starring Nigel Bruce.
+The novel Murder in Trinidad had first been filmed in 1934 as starring Nigel Bruce.

 It was originally going to be a Charlie Chan picture with a treatment written by John Reinhardt in 1938 called Chan in Trinidad.
 In September 1938, George Bricker wrote another treatment called Mr. Moto in Trinidad.

 It was also known as Mr Moto in Trinidad, Mr Moto in Puerto Rico, and Mr Moto in Terror Island.

 Filming started 25 November 1938 under the title, "Mr Moto in Puerto Rico".
 It was one of the few films not to be directed by Norman Foster' in this was Herbert Leeds did the job.

 Antonio Moreno was originally to have played the role of "La Costa."

 Reception

 The film came out in March 1939.
 The new York Times said the film has "some humour... a bit of action, but little suspense."

 Fox later filmed the novel a third time, as The Caribbean Mystery (1945).